Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Michael.md

 ### 2025-06-02
 Cleaned up some of the printing extra commands.
 Also worked on trying to use a pipe to close the child server who isn't aware when a virus exits.
+Added a make all to the makefile.
+Updated readme with c compiling and running information